 - Sprinkle in some Parmesan cheese to the loaf mixture for some extra umami flavor and cheesiness.

 - I love the gooey mozzarella cheese, but by all means, use your favorite kind of cheese.
-Provolone, Gouda, Monterey Jack, Colby, pepper jack, or cheddar cheese would be great.
+Provolone, Gouda, Monterey Jack, Colby or pepper jack.
+Try cheddar cheese with this meatloaf with BBQ sauce.

 How to Make Mozzarella Stuffed Meatloaf

 - Combine meat mixture.
 In a large mixing bowl, gently mix the beef, breadcrumbs, broth, eggs, Worcestershire sauce, ketchup, and seasonings.
 Use your hands or a wooden spoon to combine, being careful not to overmix or overwork the meat.